swax/NAISYS/docs/008-supervisor-users.md

       "method": "POST",
       "title": "Issue Registration Link"
     }
+    // "clear-password" is emitted only when hasPassword is true (admin or self)
-    // "reset-passkeys" is emitted only for admin viewing another user
+    // "reset-passkeys" is emitted for admin viewing another user
     // "delete" is omitted entirely when isSelf
   ]
 }